BenjaminHamon/ThoughtsAboutFiction-Public/Articles/Arcane - The Portrayal of Suicide.md

 ---

-- Release: WordPress
+Identifier: db8d8a91-7ede-45ed-9637-ce5f7972c92c
-- Title: Arcane | The Portrayal of Suicide
+Title: Arcane - The Portrayal of Suicide

-- Categories: Arcane, Thoughts about fiction
+Tags:
+- Topics::Fiction
-- Tags: Arcane, Themes
+- Topics::Fiction::Themes

-- Excerpt: |
+- Media::Arcane

+Warnings:
-    <p class="warning">Full spoilers for Arcane season 1.</p>
+- Full spoilers for Arcane season 1.

+Excerpt: |
-    <p>Analyzing how suicide and death are portrayed in Arcane.</p>
+  Analyzing how suicide and death are portrayed in Arcane.

 ---

-***Full spoilers for Arcane season 1.***

-*This was originally posted on Reddit /r/arcane on 23 January 2022.*

 *Hello, everyone.
 You stumbled upon one of my wordy texts, resulting from my brain's unstoppable need to delve into stuff.
 This time, back to really in-depth posts as we will be exploring the idea of suicide and how it is portrayed in Arcane.
 It's obviously a tough subject, but I believe it must be talked about and understood.
 So here goes.
 Enjoy reading and please share your thoughts afterward.
 Cheers.*